I absolutely LOVED my visit to Annapolis, Maryland.

 Check out the Historic Marker Program website for a walking tour for more buildings of interest.

 I HIGHLY recommend taking a guided tour through The Armel-Leftwich Visitor Center.
 The stories and history that you learn on the tour make the experience so much more meaningful.

-I know that my kids will be especially interested in learning about the sports history and programs when they visit.
+I know that my kids will be especially interested in learning about the history and programs of the sport when they visit.

 A visit to the United State Naval Academy will give you a greater appreciation and respect for those who choose to dedicate their lives to protecting our freedom.

-Adventure on the Water
+Adventure on the Chesapeake Bay

-If you want a memorable and relaxing way to take in the scenery around Annapolis, I would suggest taking a 2 hour public sailing cruise on the 74-foot schooners, Woodwind or Woodwind II.
+If you want a memorable and relaxing way to take in the scenery around Annapolis, I would suggest taking a 2-hour public sailing cruise on the 74-foot schooners, Woodwind or Woodwind II.

 The miles that the Woodwind has sailed on the Chesapeake would equal over 2 times around the world.

 The cruise gives you another perspective of the United States Naval Academy, Annapolis Harbor, Chesapeake Bay, with Scenic views of Annapolis skyline and Severn River.

 During the cruise, guests can volunteer to help raise the sails or take a photo opp in front of the steering wheel.
-I highly recommend an adventure on the water while you are in Annapolis.

-A Scenic Winery 10 Minutes from Downtown
+A Scenic Winery 10 Minutes from Downtown Annapolis

 A visit to Great Frogs Winery is worth stepping away from downtown for a bit.
 The tasting room resides inside a former tobacco barn has been transformed on a farm that dates back to 1691.

 Please note that tastings are by appointment only Fridays & Saturdays 1-5 pm – (410) 626-6193.

 A Nautical Themed Night of Sleep

-The location is perfect because you are walking distance from downtown shops and located right on the water.
+The location is perfect because you are within walking distance from downtown shops and located right on the water.
 The room continues the nautical theme that is throughout the hotel.

 You can catch a gorgeous sunrise on the dock located behind the hotel.
 I promise that it’s worth getting up early for.